Springboard – Software Engineering Career Track

 How Much Does the Bootcamp Cost, and What are the Available Payment Options?

-- Full Upfront Payment—pay the full tuition upfront, and receive a $1,850 discount for a total charge of $8,500.
+- Full Upfront Payment—Pay the full tuition up front, and receive a $1,850 discount for a total cost of $8,500.

-- Monthly Payments—Pay $1,150 for each month you attend up to the total tuition charge.
+- Monthly Payments—Pay $1,150 each month you attend until tuition is covered.

 - Financing—Get a Climb Credit loan to cover tuition.